Nadir Jeevanjee

 \nɐɗɪɹ dʒivɪndʒi\

-I have a keen interest in communicating climate science to other scientists as well as the public, both on my own (see the lectures page) and as a member of Climate Up Close.
-I also collaborate with C-Change Conversations.
+I also have a keen interest in communicating climate science to the public, both on my own (see the lectures page) and as a member of Climate Up Close.
+For more about me, listen to this podcast or read this autobiographical essay on the relation between climate science and physics.

 Happenings